For patients with visual impairments, a common problem is small print access.

 They also do an excellent job of enhancing contrast.
 A poor contrast grey-on-grey print in the newspaper can be displayed in brilliant high-contrast black and white.

 Prices for this technology have also dropped.
-Pictured above is one such device—the Eschenbach “Smart Lux” ($650).
+Pictured above is one such device—the Eschenbach “Smart Lux” (about $650).
 If you have reduced vision and have trouble reading, look up your local low vision rehabilitation specialist and try out one of these new devices.